-Started by an immigrant missionary, meeting spiritual and physical needs, adapting to a changing world, the NAB Conference of churches has a rich history that reveals God at work and a future rooted deeply in His truth, mercy, mission and power.
+Started by an immigrant missionary to meet spiritual and physical needs and adapting to a changing world, the NAB Conference of churches has a rich history that reveals God at work and a future rooted deeply in His truth, mercy, mission, and power.

 1843: New Country – New Life

 Immigrant Konrad Fleischmann (pictured at right) baptizes five new believers to start The German Church of the Lord that Meets on Poplar Street in Philadelphia, Pennsylvania.

 Believing they can accomplish more together, four German Baptist churches assemble for the first German Baptist Conference

 The first assembly’s dream to prepare men and women for effective ministry is realized by launching a German Department at Rochester Theological Seminary; this department later became Sioux Falls Seminary.

 1882: Overseas Outreach Initiated

 Emma Rauschenbusch is appointed to India – the first overseas missionary.